-Here are some themed sales kickoff ideas to help get you started.
+Here are some sales kickoff theme ideas to help get you started.

 Don’t be afraid to get creative where your sales kickoff themes are concerned.

-If, for example, the focus of your next sales gathering is around taking market share from a competitor, you could use the theme “Freezing Out the Competition”—and look to the December 2021 polar solar eclipse for inspiration!
+If, for example, the focus of your next sales kickoff is around taking market share from a competitor, you could use the theme “Freezing Out the Competition” and look to the December 2021 polar solar eclipse for inspiration!

-To make the most of your sales kickoff, it can be worth scheduling any or all of the following into your meeting agenda.
+To ensure your annual meeting works to effectively improve sales, kick off the year right by scheduling any or all of the following into your meeting agenda.

 You may want to bring in motivational guest speakers or incorporate video presentations, games or even skits into your kickoff.

-Just be sure to also schedule in regular breaks, along with time for discussion, networking or mingling, so team members can have the opportunity to develop friendships and professional collaborations.
+Just be sure to also schedule in regular breaks, along with time for breakout sessions, discussion, networking or mingling, so team members can have the opportunity to develop friendships and professional collaborations.